dumith-eranga/talks/tdd-why-bother/content.md

 - tests are a safety-net
 - tests are not just for you - they are for the team
 - tests will stop someone else accidentally breaking your code
+- Optimism is an occupational hazard.
+Feedback is the solution - Kent Beck
+- I'm not a great programmer.
+I'm a good programmer with great habits - Kent Beck
 - Solution : let go of ego - be a team player

 ## 5. Tests should be written by others - possibly QA